oracle/weblogic-kubernetes-operator/site/server-lifecycle.md

 The operator will notice the new value and restart the affected servers (using the same mechanisms as when other properties that affect the server pods are changed, including doing rolling restarts of clustered servers).

 "restartVersion" can be specified at the domain, cluster and server levels.
 A server will be restarted if any of these three values change.

+Note: the servers will also be restarted if restartVersion is removed from the domain resource (for example, if the user had previously specified a value to cause a restart then the user removes that value after the previous restart has completed).

 ### Common Scenarios